JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/interface.rst

 Data Input
 ^^^^^^^^^^

-Displays the the data input nodes (like integer input) inside the panel if Show In Viewport is enabled.
-(See one of the data input nodes)
+Displays the data input nodes (like integer input) inside the panel if Show In Viewport is enabled.
+(See one of the data input nodes.)